 Why running D&D at work might be worth a try

-I have been folding my work friends into Dungeons and Dragons campaigns that I have ran or been a part of for the last few years.
-It is something that I have found to be a great way to get to know some of my co-workers socially, and I think it helps show a different side of a person.
+Over the last few years I have been introducing my work friends to Dungeons and Dragons though campaigns that I have ran or been a part of and I have found it is a great way to get to know some of my co-workers socially.
+I think D&D helps show a different side of ourselves.
 Players and DM’s alike are given ample chance to be creative and collaborative in Dungeons and Dragons, as well as other tabletop RPGs.
-As a quick aside, I am not going to get into the corny “team building exercise” exposition, mainly as I think I am probably preaching to the choir.
-But, this team work and creative thinking are what, I think, makes D&D and other RPGs so fun and the “team building exercise” was one of the catalysts for me starting to think about this subject years ago.
+As a quick aside, I am not going to get into the corny “team building exercise” exposition, as I think I am probably preaching to the choir.
+But, the nature of D&D and the team work/creative thinking exercises we are exposed to during game play is exactly why I started to bring colleagues into the fold.

-First thing first, I would never ever have attempted a work lunch D&D game if it wasn’t for my good friend, Dan.
+First thing first, I would never ever have attempted a work lunch D&D game if it wasn’t for my good friend, Dan (The voice of Kinien in our live-play podcast Roll With Advantage).
 Dan started the lunch time D&D at work as a way to practice DM’ing to prepare for running some sessions at home.
 I leaped at the idea after Dan was done DM’ing.
 He proved to me that one hour is more than enough time, you just have to learn how to use that time.
 Thank you, Dan.
 It is also important to mention that this one-hour format is able to be used in not just a workplace lunch setting, but where ever you want to use it.

 Lunch Sessions from the Player Perspective